tparviainen/clashofclans/docfx/index.md

 var coc = new ClashOfClansClient("[your own unique API key]");
 ```

-Once you have the object created you can start using the API functionality via the created object.
+Once you have instantiated the object you can start using the API functionality.

 ```C#
 var clan = await coc.Clans.GetClanAsync("[clan tag]");